Global Options include short courses to full academic semesters (or year).

 Initial applications for the next semester abroad are due no later than Goizueta's registration for that semester.
 Later applications will be reviewed if they meet the individual school deadlines and there is space available.

 Grading is done by the school issuing the transcript.
 For most study abroad options, this is the host school.
+You must pass the class on their grading scale to receive credit at Emory.
 If the host school issues a transcript, then the Emory transcript will show the credits as Satisfactory/Unsatisfactory.
 To show your complete academic history for your MBA, you will need transcripts from each school that issues grades.
 You must have your official transcripts sent to Emory to receive credit.

 For Semester Abroad, tuition and living expenses are based on Emory's budget.
 If the cost of living is higher at the host school, students may apply for a budget adjustment with appropriate documentation.
 Also, travel expenses may qualify for a budget adjustment.
 Tuition and scholarships remain the same as students pay Emory for those.